Healthcare Ethics and End-of-life Care

 Aims & Objectives

-To develop excellence in research related to the ethical challenges that arise in clinical practice, especially, in relation to the treatment and care of dying patients and their families.
-Our interests include: ethical decision-making frameworks; end-of-life care and its impact on vulnerable individuals; nursing and midwifery ethics; feminist ethics; moral distress of health professionals.
+To develop excellence in research related to the ethical challenges that arise in clinical practice, especially, in relation to the treatment and care of individuals who are dying and their families.

-- To undertake research in end-of-life treatment and care that contributes to the improvement of patients’, families’ and health workers’ experiences of death and dying.
+- To undertake research in end-of-life treatment and care that contributes to the improvement of individuals’, families’ and health workers’ experiences of death and dying

 - To conduct research on the role of health professionals and carers in supporting vulnerable people e.g. with an intellectual disability and/or dementia at end of life